piccard21/npm-es6-webpack-skeleton/README.md

     * babel-polyfill allows you to use the full set of ES6 features beyond syntax changes.
 This includes features such as new built-in objects like Promises and WeakMap, as well as new static methods like Array.from or Object.assign.
     * Without babel-polyfill, babel only allows you to use features like arrow functions, destructuring, default arguments, and other syntax-specific features introduced in ES6.
 * lodash
-    * a really useful [utility-library](https://lodash.com/), but you don't have to include the whole thing, use cherrypicking for example
+    * a really useful [utility-library](https://lodash.com/), but you don't have to include the whole thing, use cherry-picking for example

 ```
 const get = require('lodash/get');
 ```

-Move on to change your package-name in **package.json**.

 ## Usage